Venezuela's Maduro Faces Pressure From Much Of The World, Yet He Persists

 "It's true we are running out of options," says Juan Andrés Mejía, an opposition member of the National Assembly.
 "I do feel that my role is getting to a point where it's no longer useful."

-At 32, Mejía — like Guaidó, who's 35 — belongs to a coterie of young Venezuelan democratic politicians who have spent their lives working to oust Maduro, and before that, his mentor Hugo Chávez, the late former president who launched a self-styled socialist Bolivarian revolution in 1999.
+At 32, Mejía — like Guaidó, who is 35 — belongs to a coterie of young Venezuelan democratic politicians who have spent their lives working to oust Maduro and before that, his mentor Hugo Chávez, the late former president who launched a self-styled socialist Bolivarian revolution in 1999.

 "I am trained for that," says Mejía.
 "However, I am not trained to take up arms and fight against a trained army.